-What to do: choose a difficulty, then select an exercise.
-Each correct answer earns points and each error costs them; a set is complete at 100 points.
-All moods and figures of the scholastic account are in play — including the fourth figure and the weakened (subaltern) moods.
+What to do in an exercise: each correct answer earns points and each error takes away points; a set is complete at 100 points.
+All moods and figures of the scholastic account are possible here — including the fourth figure and the weakened (subaltern) moods.

 Where schematic terms are possible, a small switch on the exercise page chooses letter or English terms — capital letters stand for general terms, lower-case letters and proper names for singular.
 Letters are the easier dress: finish a set in letters, and it will invite you to attempt the same in English.